rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 Results have been inconclusive so far, and it remains unclear whether shaking alone can generate sufficient forces to cause traumatic rupture of bridging veins, subdural hemorrhage, and retinal hemorrhage.
 On the other hand, forces generated during impacts have been found to be consistently larger than with shaking alone.

-> Although only Cory and Jones reported rotational head accelerations in excess of predicted injury thresholds for concussion, no study has to date demonstrated that shaking alone, without an associated impact, exceeds the injury thresholds associated with SDH. <span class="ref">(<a href="https://journals.sagepub.com/doi/full/10.1177/0025802414564495">Jones 2015</a>, p.
+> "Although only Cory and Jones reported rotational head accelerations in excess of predicted injury thresholds for concussion, no study has to date demonstrated that shaking alone, without an associated impact, exceeds the injury thresholds associated with SDH." <span class="ref">(<a href="https://journals.sagepub.com/doi/full/10.1177/0025802414564495">Jones 2015</a>, p.
 292)</span>

 #### SBS/AHT adherents